RWTH-HPC/CMake-easytest/README.md

 * `PREFIX`: *(required)* Prefix for tests.
 Tests will be named `${PREFIX}_${CONFIG}`.
 * `SOURCES`: *(required)* Source files for the test binary.
 Only the first file is evaluated for the easytest configuration, additional files will be used for compilation only.
 * `CONFIGS`: Set configurations to add test cases for.
 If not defined, the `CONFIGS` key in the main source file will be used. *It is recommended to use this option only, if not all configurations defined in the main source file should be handled.*
+* `NOBINARY`: Do not build a binary.
+This may be useful for testing a binary build in other parts of your project. *Enabling this flag will result in not calling the compile and post-compile hooks.*

 #### Configuration in main source file